vladigleba/vladigleba.github.io/posts/prophecy/millennium.md

 > And then shall that Wicked be revealed, whom the Lord shall consume with the spirit of his mouth, and *shall destroy with the brightness of his coming*: even him, whose coming is after the working of Satan with all power and signs and lying wonders, and with all deceivableness of unrighteousness in them that perish; because they received not the love of the truth, that they might be saved.
 {% ct '2 Thessalonians 2:8-10' %}

-Because sin cannot exist in the presence of a holy God, to everyone who didn’t accept Jesus’ sacrifice on their behalf so He could cover their sins the second coming will be like a consuming fire because they will have to pay for their sins themselves.
-Revelation 19 uses symbolic imagery to describe how they will be destroyed by the brightness of His holy presence.
+Because sin cannot exist in the presence of a holy God, to everyone who did not accept Jesus’ sacrifice on their behalf, so He could cover their sins, the second coming will be like a consuming fire because they will have to pay for their sins themselves. {% rf 'Revelation 19:11-21' false %} uses symbolic imagery to describe how they will be destroyed by the brightness of His holy presence.

 ## What happens to Satan at this time?

 > And I saw an angel come down from heaven, having the key of the bottomless pit and a great chain in his hand.
 And *he laid hold on the dragon, that old serpent, which is the Devil, and Satan, and bound him a thousand years*.
 {% ct 'Revelation 20:1-2' %}

-The chain described here is a symbolic chain of circumstances because Satan will be confined to planet earth without anyone to tempt or deceive since the saved are in heaven and the unsaved are dead, and for the first time since his rebellion in heaven, he is deprived of his power.
-This will be his fate for 1,000 years.
-It is interesting to note that the Greek word for “bottomless pit” is “abussos,” or abyss, and it is the same word used in {% rf 'Genesis 1:2' %} for the word “deep,” meaning the earth will resemble its original state during this time.
+The chain described here is a symbolic chain of circumstances because Satan will be confined to planet earth without anyone to tempt or deceive, for the saved will be in heaven and the unsaved will be dead.
+For the first time since his rebellion in heaven, he is deprived of his power, and this will be his fate for 1,000 years.
+It is interesting to note that the Greek word for “bottomless pit” is “abussos” (abyss)—the same word used in {% rf 'Genesis 1:2' false %} for the word “deep”.
+In other words, the earth will resemble its original state during this time.

 ## Who else is bound with him?